 For example, if church leadership discusses a new church program, it is their responsibility to think through who will be impacted by this decision and what information needs to be shared before the program is launched.

 Employees want to do a good job and can benefit from knowing about initiatives that may impact their job and responsibilities.

 2. Controlling Who Receives Information

-This hoarding of information can create problems in the work place.
-Particularly if employees are not given the pertinent information needed to do their job.
+This hoarding of information can create workplace problems, particularly if employees are not given the pertinent information needed to do their job.

-There is a sensitive balance between sharing enough information to help an employee move forward on something and sharing confidential information that may not be necessary or applicable.
+There is a sensitive balance between sharing enough information to help an employee move forward and share confidential information that may not be necessary or applicable.